Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

 \subsection{Flow homotopies induce cochain homotopies}

 In this subsection, we introduce the flow homotopies between flow premorphisms.
-Such structures can be viewed as the analogue of the geometric data needed to define homotopies between continuation maps in classical Floer theory \cite[Chapter 11]{audin2014morse}.
+Such structures can be viewed as the analogue of the geometric data needed to define homotopies between continuation maps in Floer theories \cite[Chapter 11]{audin2014morse}.